alextbradley/PIG-CES/README.md

      - `noise_actual`: actual observation noise (note that this file says that the noise in the grounded volume is 10^12, but we override this to be 1% of observed grounded volume, see line 46 of `emulate_sample_pipeline.R`.

 `priors.toml` contains information on the prior distributions of model parameters (see https://github.com/CliMA/EnsembleKalmanProcesses.jl for more info).
 Note that we previously used another parameter `ungrounded_weertmanC_prefactor`, which appears in this file, but this is redundant.

+The folder `make-figures` contains scripts to generate the figures in the manuscript.

+Get in touch (alex.bradley@kcl.ac.uk) if any of this is unclear - I'd be more than happy to walk you through it.